Human rights in Egypt: Freedom of speech

 According to human rights organizations, Egyptian authorities have banned over 500 people, most of which are activists, from travel at Egyptian airports since July 2013.

 Amnesty International said Egyptian authorities are increasingly using arbitrary and excessive probation measures as a way to harass activists.
 They have been imposed extreme conditions in some cases, where activists released from prison forced to spend up to 12 hours a day in a police station.
 Police probation in Egypt requires released prisoners and detainees to spend a certain number of hours at a police station daily or weekly.
 Amnesty International has documented at least 13 cases in which probation measures were excessive or were arbitrarily imposed against activists.
 In some cases, activists are detained for a second time as a probation ways.
-Amnesty International called the Egyptian authorities to lift all arbitrary probation measures and order the immediate and unconditional release of activists who have been detained.
+Amnesty International called on the Egyptian authorities to lift all arbitrary probation measures and order the immediate and unconditional release of activists who have been detained.

 In late 2017, the Egyptian police cracked down on the selling of a toy dubbed 'Sisi's testicles' or 'Sisi's pendulum', used by children to mock the president.
 The police "arrested 41 clacker sellers and seized 1,403 pairs of the 'offensive' toy," according to local daily al-Masry al-Youm.

-In 2018, Egyptian dissident, Mohamed Ali (currently living in Spain) posted videos of corruption within the Egyptian President Abdel Fattah el-Sisi's government.
+In 2018, Egyptian dissident Mohamed Ali (currently living in Spain) posted videos of corruption within the Egyptian President Abdel Fattah el-Sisi's government.
 The videos sparked anti-government protests in Egypt.
 Egyptian authorities requested the Spanish government of extraditing Mohamed Ali on charges of tax evasion and money laundering committed back in his home country.
 On 9 July 2020, Mohamed Ali appeared in a preliminary hearing in front of the Spanish judge where he was given 45 days' notice to bring up a case on why he should not be sent back to Egypt.

-On 31 October 2021, Amnesty International denounced the lifting of state of emergency in Egypt, saying it does not consider it to be a meaningful step.
+On 31 October 2021, Amnesty International denounced the lifting of the state of emergency in Egypt, saying it does not consider it to be a meaningful step.
 The rights organization highlighted the ongoing trials of a number of arbitrarily detained activists, human rights defenders, journalists, opposition politicians and peaceful protesters, where the proceedings are majorly fundamentally unfair.
 Amnesty said that Egypt must immediately and unconditionally release all those facing trials for peacefully exercising their rights, in order to make their decision meaningful.